 Be prepared to explain these, however.
 Start that conversation in your mind yesterday, so you are confident – and rational – in your responses.

-2. Confirm critical employment details before the verification process.
+2. Confirm critical employment details before the employment verification process.

 When employment verification happens, it is usually a quick call from an outsourcer who has goals to meet.
 The HR administrator they speak with likely hasn’t a clue as to who you are.